Raahul-Singh/hermes/README.md

-# SDSS-Downloader-Utility
+# Hermes
-Utility to download SDSS data in parallel
+WIP Utility to download SDSS data in parallel